Pandemonium architecture: Comparison with template matching theories

 Although the pandemonium architecture arose as a response to address a major criticism of the template matching theories, the two are actually rather similar in some sense: there is a process where a specific set of features for items is matched against some sort of mental representation.
 The critical difference between the two is that the image is directly compared against an internal representation in the template matching theories, whereas with the pandemonium architecture, the image is first diffused and processed at the featural level.
 This granted pandemonium architectures tremendous power because it is capable of recognizing a stimulus despite its changes in size, style and other transformations; without the presumption of an unlimited pattern memory.
 It is also unlikely that the template matching theories will function properly when faced with realistic visual inputs, where objects are presented in three dimensions and often occluded by other objects (e.g., half of a book is covered by a piece of paper, but we can still recognize it as a book with relative ease).
 Nonetheless, some researchers have conducted experiments comparing the two theories.
 Not surprisingly, the results often favored a hierarchal feature building model like the pandemonium architecture.

 Comparison with Hebbian pattern recognition

 The Hebbian model resembles feature-oriented theories like the pandemonium architecture in many aspects.
 The first level of processing in the Hebbian model is called the cell assemblies, which have very similar functions to feature demons.
 However, cell assemblies are more limited than the feature demons, because it can only extracts lines, angles and contours.
 The cell assemblies are combined to form phase sequences, which is very similar to the function of the cognitive demons.
-In a sense, many consider the Hebbian model to be a crossover between the template and feature matching theories, as the features extracted from the Hebbian models can be considered as simple templates.
+In a sense, many consider the Hebbian model to be a crossover between the template and feature matching theories, as the features extracted from the Hebbian models can be considered as basic templates.